Almost Universally Optimal Distributed Laplacian Solvers via Low-Congestion Shortcuts: Introduction

-Research concerning hybrid communication networks in distributed algorithms was recently initiated by Augustine, Hinnenthal, Kuhn, Scheideler, and Schneider \cite{DBLP:conf/soda/AugustineHKSS20}.
-Specifically, they investigated the power of a model which integrates the standard $\local$ model \cite{10.1137/0221015} with the recently introduced node-capacitated clique ($\ncc$) \cite{DBLP:conf/spaa/AugustineGGHSKL19}, focusing mostly on distance computation tasks.
-Several of their results were subsequently improved and strengthened in subsequent works \cite{10.1145/3382734.3405719,censorhillel2020distance} under the same model of computation.
-In our work we consider a substantially weaker model, imposing a severe limitation on the communication over the "local edges".
-This particular variant has been already studied in some recent works for a variety of fundamental problems \cite{feldmann2020fast,gotte2020timeoptimal}.
+Research concerning hybrid communication networks in distributed algorithms was recently initiated by \cite{DBLP:conf/soda/AugustineHKSS20}.
+Specifically, they investigated the power of a model which integrates the standard $\local$ model~\cite{10.1137/0221015} with the recently introduced node-capacitated clique ($\ncc$)~\cite{DBLP:conf/spaa/AugustineGGHSKL19}, focusing mostly on distance computation tasks.
+Several of their results were subsequently improved and strengthened in subsequent works~\cite{10.1145/3382734.3405719,censorhillel2020distance} under the same model of computation.
+In our work we consider a substantially weaker model, imposing a severe limitation on the communication over the ``local edges''.
+This particular variant has been already studied in some recent works for a variety of fundamental problems~\cite{feldmann2020fast,gotte2020timeoptimal}.

-The $\ncc$ model, which captures the global network in all hybrid models studied thus far, was introduced in \cite{DBLP:conf/spaa/AugustineGGHSKL19} partly to address the unrealistic power of the \emph{congested clique} ($\congclique$) \cite{10.1145/777412.777428}, wherein each node can communicate \emph{concurrently and independently} with \emph{all} other nodes by $O(\log n)$-bit messages.
-In contrast, the $\ncc$ model allows communication with up to $O(\log n)$ (arbitrary) nodes per round.
-As a result, in the $\hybrid$ model and under a sparse local network only $\widetilde{\Theta}(n)$ bits can be exchanged overall per round, whereas $\congclique$ allows for the exchange of up to $\widetilde{\Theta}(n^2)$ (distinct) bits.
-As evidence for the power of $\congclique$ we note that even slightly super-constant lower bounds would give new lower bounds in circuit complexity, as implied by a simulation argument in \cite{DBLP:conf/podc/DruckerKO13}.
+The $\ncc$ model, which captures the global network in all hybrid models studied thus far, was introduced in~\cite{DBLP:conf/spaa/AugustineGGHSKL19} partly to address the unrealistic power of the \emph{congested clique} ($\congclique$)~\cite{10.1145/777412.777428}.
+In the latter model each node can communicate \emph{concurrently and independently} with \emph{all} other nodes by $O(\log n)$-bit messages.
+In contrast, the $\ncc$ model allows communication with $O(\log n)$ (arbitrary) nodes per round.
+As a result, in the $\hybrid$ model and under a sparse local network, only $\widetilde{\Theta}(n)$ bits can be exchanged overall per round, whereas $\congclique$ allows for the exchange of up to $\widetilde{\Theta}(n^2)$ (distinct) bits.
+As evidence for the power of $\congclique$ we note that even slightly super-constant lower bounds would give new lower bounds in circuit complexity, as implied by a simulation argument in~\cite{DBLP:conf/podc/DruckerKO13}.